sfwem/meshmap/README.md

 ----------
 **Contribution is encouraged!!**
 I can't think of *everything*!
-If you find an improvement, typo, or whatever, please, send an email to kg6wxc@gmail.com and we can get you setup with write access if you'd like!
+If you find an improvement, typo, or whatever, please,  sign up at https://gitlab.kg6wxc.net or send an email to kg6wxc@gmail.com or something!!

-This README file last updated: April 2019 (fixed some Markdowns)
+This README file last updated: July 2019 (fixed some Markdowns)